cockroachdb/docs/src/current/cockroachcloud/connect-to-your-cluster.md

 ### Establish GCP VPC Peering or AWS PrivateLink

-GCP VPC Peering and AWS PrivateLink allow customers to establish SQL access to their clusters entirely through private cloud infrastructure, without exposure to the public internet, affording enhanced security and performance.
+GCP VPC Peering and AWS PrivateLink allow customers to establish SQL access to their clusters entirely through cloud provider private infrastructure, without exposure to the public internet, affording enhanced security and performance.

 VPC peering is available only for GCP clusters, and AWS PrivateLink is available for AWS clusters.

-To configure VPC Peering or PrivateLink, you create the private connection in your cloud provider, then configure your cluster to allow connections from the connection.
+To configure VPC Peering or PrivateLink, you create the private connection in your cloud provider, then configure your cluster to allow connections from your VPC.
 For more information, refer to [Network Authorization for {{ site.data.products.dedicated }} clusters: GCP VPC Peering](network-authorization.html#vpc-peering) and [Network Authorization for {{ site.data.products.dedicated }} clusters: AWS PrivateLink](network-authorization.html#aws-privatelink).

-AWS Privatelink can be configured only after the cluster is created.
+AWS PrivateLink can be configured only after the cluster is created.
 For detailed instructions, refer to [Managing AWS PrivateLink for a cluster](aws-privatelink.html).
 To configure VPC Peering, continue to the [VPC Peering](#vpc-peering) section below.

 During [limited access](/docs/{{site.versions["stable"]}}/cockroachdb-feature-availability.html), Azure Private Link is not available for {{ site.data.products.dedicated }} clusters on Azure.
 Refer to [{{ site.data.products.dedicated }} on Azure](cockroachdb-dedicated-on-azure.html).